-C&A was at the forefront of leading best practices – such as chrome-free leather and phasing out the use of PVC and PFCs – that have since become normalised.
-We hope that the same will happen with circular fashion.
+C&A was at the forefront of leading best practices – such as chrome-free leather and phasing out the use of poly-vinyl chloride (PVC) and per- and poly-fluorochemicals (PFCs) – that have since become standard practice.
+We hope the same will happen with circular fashion, and we are working to help make sure it will.

 Finding innovative ways to save water

-In Europe, we’ve developed new innovative denim collections that are made with less water.
-In 2017, we continued our Saving Water Programme that allows us to use 65% less water in the final wash of denim production and brought to market 500,000 pieces for both Men and Ladies.
+In Europe, we’ve developed innovative denim collections made with less water.
+In 2018, we continued our Saving Water Programme, which features waterless finishing for denim production and brought to market over 800,000 pieces for Men and Ladies.
+A water-saving pilot project in Mexico is ongoing for Men’s, Ladies’, and Kids’ denim products.

 Increasing the use of recycled fibres